- Inline training data. Pass

 Continual training

-Passbase_model to start a job from an existing classifier’s weights instead of from scratch.
+Setmodel to an existing classifier’s name to start a job from its weights instead of from scratch.
 The new model inherits what the checkpoint already learned, so it converges on fewer examples.
 Use it to grow a Reflex as you collect data, retrain a drifting classifier on fresh labels, or specialize one of Morph’s default Reflexes to your domain.
-Omit base_model for a cold start.
+Omit model for a cold start.

 - A model you trained.
 Its